-Policymakers use the tax system not only to raise revenue but also to promote social policy goals.
-For example, they may encourage desirable behaviors, such as home ownership, by providing special tax benefits for activities associated with owning a home.
+Policymakers use the tax system to raise revenue and to promote social policy goals.
+For example, they may want to encourage desirable behaviors, such as home ownership.
+This can be accomplished by providing special tax benefits for activities associated with owning a home.

 TAX EXPENDITURES: Policy